mostafachegeni/UZH-Cardano-Network/README.md

 #        1adfa1221cfb98d6801bd9481a26b815ea4ce8d09b69e9bc876048bca43ecb19     0        999999497627198 lovelace + TxOutDatumNone

-# Withdraw rewards from the stake (rewards) address to the payment address:
+# Withdraw rewards from the stake (rewards) address to your payment address:
 []% source ./scripts/step9_withdraw_rewards.sh "pool2"
 # The output should look like this:
 #        POOL_NAME: pool2